 In accordance with the Asset Retirement and Environmental Obligations Topic 410 of the ASC, Central recorded an asset retirement obligation, or ARO, for the remediation of asbestos existing on its system.
 The asbestos existing on Central's system is primarily in building materials and pipe coatings used prior to the Clean Air Act of 1973.
 The Clean Air Act of 1973 established the National Emission Standards for Hazardous Air Pollutants, or NESHAPs, that regulate the use of asbestos.
-The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet was \$0.8 million and \$1.7 million, respectively, at March 31, 2012 and December 31, 2011.
+The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at June 30, 2012 was \$0.7 million and \$1.8 million, respectively.
+The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2011 was \$0.8 million and \$1.7 million, respectively.